Fireside

 and said, “You are Simon son of

 John.
-You will be called Cephas”
+You will be called Cephas,”

-(which, when translated, is Peter).
+(which, when translated [in Aramaic], is Peter).

-a real account of how the "Good News" was first spread.
+Here's the account of how the "Good News" was first spread--one family member to another, passing it

 on.
 No speeches, no sermons--just the simple